Skip to content

 Traditional Owner cultural values and uses

-In planning for environmental flows in Birchs Creek, Dja Dja Wurrung Clans Aboriginal Corporation (trading as DJAARA) and North Central CMA have identified the creek as a potential site for future projects.
+In planning for environmental flows in Birchs Creek, the Dja Dja Wurrung Clans Aboriginal Corporation (trading as Djaara) and the North Central CMA have identified the creek as a potential site for future projects.

-The North Central CMA and DJAARA continue to work towards increased engagement on planning and delivery of environmental watering activities, including identifying opportunities for Dja Dja Wurrung to play a greater role in the management and administering of environmental water.
+The North Central CMA and Djaara continue to work towards increased engagement in planning and delivering environmental water, including identifying opportunities for Dja Dja Wurrung to play a greater role in its management and administration.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 5.7.5, North Central CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 5.7.5, the North Central CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as fishing)